cerdastangkas/ytaudiodownloader/README.md

 # YouTube Audio Downloader

-A streamlined Streamlit application for searching and downloading audio from YouTube videos with license filtering capabilities.
+A streamlined Streamlit application for searching and downloading audio from YouTube videos, with advanced features like audio format conversion and comprehensive metadata display.

 ## Features